What is it Like to Study Law at University?

 How much reading is involved?

-Law is somewhat notorious for being very big on reading with many students complaining about the intensity of the reading load, with huge and very thick volumes being covered in the course’s syllabus.
-It’s worth bearing in mind that the reading element of law can’t really be ignored either, this is part of studying law.
+Law is notorious for being very big on reading with many students complaining about the intensity of the reading load, with huge and very thick volumes being covered in the course’s syllabus.
+But you will presumably be interested in this already, as per your personal statement intro and will have seen on your university gap year.

 How much coursework is there involved when studying law?